DevDyna/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/solar_panels/eclipsealloy.md

 A solar panel that generate Forge Energy

-Conditions:
+FE rate : **11520**

-< *Nothing* >
+**Conditions:**

-Extra Notes:
+- NO Conditions

-- High/Low Y-level will increase the multiplier
+**Modifiers:**
-- Middle Y-level will decrease the multiplier
+- More solar panels are near to other more will produce

-example : A solar panel placed at Bedrock Level or on top of a cliff , it will generate more than the same block placed at level of ocean
+- High/Low Y-level will increase the multiplier , middle Y-level will decrease the multiplier

 <BlockImage id="justdynathings:eclipse_alloy_solar_panel" scale="4.0"/>